e-HAIL Members

 Professor, Pediatrics

-Areas of Expertise: Electronic Health Records (EHR); informatics, analytics; endocrinology; health services research; design.
+Areas of Expertise: Electronic Health Records (EHR); informatics, analytics; endocrinology; health services research; design

 Publications: